tcw165/history/README.md

 =======================================================

 This tool is similar to `pop-global-mark` but more powerful.
 You can go through the whole history without losing them.
 Actually, `pop-global-mark` will use the latest record but also discard it.
-But this tool will preserve all the history and smartly ignored killed buffers or invalid symbol string.
+But this tool will preserve all the history and smartly ignore killed buffers or invalid symbol string.

 You'll feel the power and convenience of using `history-add-history`, `history-prev-history` and `history-next-history` instead of built-in old way.